leancloud/docs-en/views/realtime_v2.md

 ### Lifespan of Messages

 A message will be stored on the cloud for **6 months**.
 This means that you can only query the message history of a conversation in the past 6 months.
-If you would like to pay to extend the period, please contact us at support@leancloud.rocks.
+If you would like to pay to extend the period, please contact us at ask@leancloud.rocks.
 You may also synchronize the message history to your own server with REST API.

 ## Hooks